zonyyu/Topic-2----Logistic-Regression/README.md

 :: Windows
 \> python -m pip install -r requirements.txt
 ```
 4. You are ready to go!

-Both the course material notebook and the programming project are meant to be done on your local jupyter notebook.
+### Getting set up (Google Colab)
+1. Open the desired notebook in Google Colab
+2. Unzip your `colab.zip` file in Google Colab
+3. In your notebook, be sure to run `pip install -r requirements.txt to install all necessary components`
+4. You are ready to go!

 ## Topic 2 -- Logistic Regression Notebook